EarlGlynn/HAVV-analysis/README.md

 These state files show a row for each of the 700+ original sheets, as well as yearly totals and a *totals-since-2011* row present in the downloaded file.

-A finaly *COMPUTED* row is the sum of all the sheets (excluding the total rows) to verify the file matches the *totals-since-2011* row.
+A final *COMPUTED* row is the sum of all the sheets (excluding the total rows) to verify the file matches the *totals-since-2011* row.

 These state files have the same added columns as the composite files.

 ## HAVV Plots

+The RStudio Studio

 ---
 # Analysis